Fire sprinkler system: Design

 Sprinkler systems are intended to either control the fire or to suppress the fire.
 Control mode sprinklers are intended to control the heat release rate of the fire to prevent building structure collapse, and pre-wet the surrounding combustibles to prevent fire spread.
 The fire is not extinguished until the burning combustibles are exhausted or manual extinguishment is effected by firefighters.
-Suppression mode sprinklers (formerly known as Early Suppression Fast Response (ESFR) sprinklers) are intended to result in a severe sudden reduction of the heat release rate of the fire, followed quickly by complete extinguishment, prior to manual intervention.
+Suppression mode sprinklers, also known as Early Suppression Fast Response (ESFR) sprinklers, are intended to result in a severe sudden reduction of the heat release rate of the fire, prior to manual intervention.

-Most sprinkler systems installed today are designed using an area and density approach.
-First the building use and building contents are analyzed to determine the level of fire hazard.
-Usually buildings are classified as light hazard, ordinary hazard group 1, ordinary hazard group 2, extra hazard group 1, or extra hazard group 2.
-After determining the hazard classification, a design area and density can be determined by referencing tables in the National Fire Protection Association (NFPA) standards.
-The design area is a theoretical area of the building representing the worst case area where a fire could burn.
+Control mode sprinkler systems are designed using an area and density approach.
+The building use and contents are analyzed to determine the level of fire hazard.
+The hazard is classified as light hazard, ordinary hazard group 1, ordinary hazard group 2, extra hazard group 1, or extra hazard group 2.
+After determining the hazard classification, a design area and density can be determined by referencing tables in the 13 National Fire Protection Association standard.
+The design area represents the maximum area in which sprinklers are expected to operate before fire control is achieved.
 The design density is a measurement of how much water per square foot of floor area should be applied to the design area.

 For example, in an office building classified as light hazard, a typical design area would be 1500 sqft and the design density would be 0.1 USgal/min per 1 sqft or a minimum of 150 USgal/min applied over the 1500 sqft design area.
 Another example would be a manufacturing facility classified as ordinary hazard group 2 where a typical design area would be 1500 sqft and the design density would be 0.2 USgal/min per 1 sqft or a minimum of 300 USgal/min applied over the 1500 sqft design area.